jjiunnbeh/SC1015--Diamond-Price-Prediction/README.md

 ## About This project ##
 This is a Mini-Project for the SC1015 (Introduction to Data Science and Artificial Intelligence) offered by the Nanyang Technological University, Singapore  during the AY22/23 Semester 2.

+We will be focusing on an diamond price predictor in this project.

+Here is the walkthrough of our project.